Welcome, G1 physics students 2019!

 Harvard University's physics students are welcomed into an environment which is internationally renowned for its faculty, resources, and research initiatives.
-Commensurate with the academic surroundings are the world-class cultural and recreational opportunities available in the historic cities of Cambridge and Boston, which have been thriving on the banks of the Charles River for more than 350 years.
+Commensurate with the academic surroundings are the outstanding cultural and recreational options available in the historic cities of Cambridge and Boston, which have been thriving on the banks of the Charles River for more than 350 years.

 Students can relax on the grass of the Cambridge Common, where George Washington took command of the Continental Army, or stroll the narrow streets around Harvard Square, where bookstores, restaurants and shops buzz with activity while street musicians and performers entertain those passing by.